 Given the availability of reasonably good frozen ramens, and the plethora of shops specializing in the one bowl meal, most sane people in Japan don’t undertake the challenge of making ramen at home from scratch.
 I don’t know if I’m just crazy or if it’s my fearless American spirit, but at some point in college, it occurred to me that I could make the one bowl wonder that got me through many an all-nighter… from scratch.

 My first attempts were pale watery excuses for ramen.
 Actually, they were more like noodles in pork soup.
 Over the years, my attempts yielded broths that were too porky, too brown, or too canned-meat tasting.
-Eventually, I got the soup to a place where you could pass it off as ramen to the less experienced palette (which was when I started writing this post), but it never quite nailed the nuanced balance of meat, aromatics, and body.
+Eventually, I got the soup to a place where you could pass it off as ramen to the less experienced palate (which was when I started writing this post), but it never quite nailed the nuanced balance of meat, aromatics, and body.

 So how did I figure it out?
 During my recent trip to Japan, I had many bowls of ramen, each with its own distinct character and personality.
 Some used chicken stock, others included pork.
 I even had one ramen that was made of tuna stock.
 I think I was in the middle of a bowl of chicken consommé ramen with bacon, mozzarella and fried burdock on top when it occurred to me that perhaps limiting myself to a 100% pork broth wasn’t the right approach for the type of stock I was trying to create.